-Tiki is a "one-stop shop" with tons of features.
-In fact, as mentioned, Tiki is the FLOSS web application with the most built-in features.
-However, there is just one forum, one blog, etc. Having duplicate features would lead to all kinds of problems and would splinter our user and developer base.
+Tiki is a "1-stop shop" with tons of features.
+In fact, Tiki is the FLOSS Web Application with the most built-in features.
+However, there is but one forum, one blog, etc. Having duplicate features would lead to all kinds of problems and would splinter our user & developer base.
 If several people want to improve a feature, they collaborate and extend, in the wiki spirit.
-This is why we can give specifically descriptive names like Tiki blog, Tiki forum, etc 2 All features are optional.
+This is why we can give highly descriptive names like Tiki blog, Tiki forum, etc All features are optional.

-On Wikipedia, when two pages are about the same topics, they are merged: http://en.wikipedia.org/wiki/Wikipedia:Merging

-In Tiki, it's the same idea but for features.
+On Wikipedia, when two pages are about the same topics, they are merged: http://en.wikipedia.org/wiki/Wikipedia:Merging In Tiki, it's the same idea but for features.